akisute/GAI-AutomaticSessionManagement/README.md

 }
 ```

+Note that only sessions tracked by the default tracker will be managed automatically.
+If you have other trackers, this library won't do anything automatically.

 Tested under iOS SDK version 7 and Xcode 5.0.2.
 Runs on iOS 5.0.0 or above.

 TODO
 ====

 - [ ] Support CocoaPods
+- [ ] (Possibly) Multiple tracker support, if requested